agalloch/diet-engine/README.md

 ### Source Dependency Resolution:

-Facade can resolve the dependencies of .java source files.
+Diet can resolve the dependencies of .java source files.
 Currently like this:

 ```java